dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 ## SQLAlchemy in Practice

 Now that we got a better understanding of the most important pieces of SQLAlchemy, it's time to start practicing it.
 In the following sections, we will create a small project based on [`pipenv`](https://github.com/kennethreitz/pipenv)—a Python dependency manager—and add some classes to it.
-Then we will map these classes to tables persisted on a PostgreSQL database and learn how to query data.
+Then we will map these classes to tables persisted to a PostgreSQL database and learn how to query data.

 ### Starting the Tutorial Project